kiba/Writings/fac/chp17_project_sanctuary.md

 Wedding preparation kicked into high gear.
 The queen of Mantle dropped in for tea and making sure that we're not an embarrassment to all royals.

+As nice as she is, I suddenly remembered her desire to overthrow the Atlasian military oligarchy.

 Ugh.

-As nice as she is, I remembered her desire to overthrow the Atlasian military oligarchy.

 **Year 2, Day 253**

-Invitation are going out.
-We have a very few that we would considered friends and families, but there are lot of VIPs that will attend, like royals and councilmembers.
+Invitations are going out.
+We have a very few that we would consider friends and families, but there are lot of VIPs that will attend, like royals and top politicians such as council members.

 **Year 2, Day 263**